Ondřej Palát: Tampa Bay Lightning (2011–2022)

 Palát returned to the AHL for the 2012–13 season and played for the Syracuse Crunch.
 Despite the location change of the team, Palát remained on a line with Johnson and Panik and began to improve on his rookie seasons points total.
 Through the first month of the 2012–13 season, Palát tied for sixth in the league with seven assists.
 He suffered an ankle injury at the end of January and missed six games to recover.
-He returned to the Crunch's lineup on 14 February in a 6–0 win over the Albany Devils.
-Later that month, Palát recorded his first professional hat-trick on 26 February against the Rochester Americans to help the Crunch continue their eight-game win streak.
-Shortly thereafter, he earned his first NHL call-up on 3 March due to an injury to Benoit Pouliot.
+He returned to the Crunch's lineup on 14 February, in a 6–0 win over the Albany Devils.
+Later that month, Palát recorded his first professional hat-trick on 26 February, against the Rochester Americans to help the Crunch continue their eight-game win streak.
+Shortly thereafter, he earned his first NHL call-up on 3 March, due to an injury to Benoit Pouliot.
 At the time, he led the team in goals and ranked third with points.
 Palát subsequently made his NHL debut the following night against the Pittsburgh Penguins and recorded his first NHL point with an assist on Tom Pyatt's goal.
 Later, on 16 March, he scored his first career NHL goal against Justin Peters of the Carolina Hurricanes.
 On 25 March 2013, Crunch head coach Jon Cooper replaced Guy Boucher as the Lightnings newest head coach.
 Rob Zettler was subsequently appointed the Crunch's head coach as they attempted to qualify the 2013 Calder Cup playoffs.
-Due to the NHL's waiver rules, Palát was required to be assigned to the Crunch by 3pmEST on 3 April 2013 in order to play in the Calder Cup playoffs.
+Due to the NHL's waiver rules, Palát was required to be assigned to the Crunch by 3 pm EST on 3 April 2013, in order to play in the Calder Cup playoffs.
 Over the final nine games of the regular-season, Palát recorded three goals and 10 assists for 13 points.
-As all three were playing in the NHL, the "Top Gun Line" was reunited for the first time since 2 March in Game 1 of the Eastern Conference quarterfinals.
+As all three were playing in the NHL, the "Top Gun Line" was reunited for the first time since 2 March in game 1 of the Eastern Conference quarterfinals.
 In their first game back together, Palát and Johnson tallied three points while Panik scored the game-winning overtime goal to lift the Crunch over the Portland Pirates.
-By Game 3, Palát had recorded five points and the trio combined for 12 as the Crunch led the series 2–0.
-Palát scored the series-winning overtime goal of Game 4 to lead the Crunch over the Pirates and into the Eastern Conference semifinals.
+By game 3, Palát had recorded five points and the trio combined for 12 as the Crunch led the series 2–0.
+Palát scored the series-winning overtime goal of game 4 to lead the Crunch over the Pirates and into the Eastern Conference semifinals.
 After eliminating the Crunch, Palát and the "Top Gun Line" continued their dominance against the Springfield Falcons.
 Over three games, Palát and Johnson both had eight points while Panik had five.
 The Crunch swept the Falcons in four games to qualify for the Calder Cup conference finals for the first time in 17 years.
-After winning Games 2, 3, and 4, Palát set numerous franchise and league records en route to the Calder Cup Finals.
+After winning Games 2, 3, and 4, Palát set numerous franchise and league records en route to the Calder Cup finals.
 While the Crunch eliminated the Wilkes-Barre/Scranton Penguins with a 7–0 shutout, Palát's 20 points led the league and were the third most recorded in Crunch playoff history.
 He also set a new single-season playoff scoring record and tied the franchise record for most assists in a single playoff game with three.
-However, the "Top Gun Line" struggled in the Finals after losing Panik to an injury, and the Crunch eventually fell to the Grand Rapids Griffins in six games.
+However, the "Top Gun Line" struggled in the finals after losing Panik to an injury, and the Crunch eventually fell to the Grand Rapids Griffins in six games.